Woman looking astonished reading about the common myths about ADHD.

 At this point, it’s hard to imagine anyone who isn’t aware of ADHD.
 However, there are still aspects of ADHD that are often misunderstood.

-Let’s fact-check some common misconceptions:
+Let’s fact-check some common myths about ADHD:

 Myth 1: ADHD Isn’t Real